-Chakra healing involves using different techniques to cleanse, balance, and align the chakras.
+Chakra balancing involves using different techniques to cleanse, balance, and align the chakras.
 This can be done through meditation, yoga, aromatherapy, crystal therapy, and sound therapy.

-I like to use a combination of these techniques when I’m feeling off-kilter.
+I like to use a combination of these chakra healing techniques when I’m feeling off-kilter.
 Once my chakras are balanced, I feel like a whole new person….no joke!

-Have you ever tried a chakra balancing meditation?
+Have you ever tried a chakra healing meditation?
 Let me know in the comments below!

 Qigong is an ancient Chinese movement meditation practice that helps to promote relaxation and stress relief within minutes.